 Most crowdfunding operations follow one of four models:

-- Open online donation requests where donors may or may not be given a thank you note or trinket, but the expectation is that donations are gratis.
+- Open online donation requests, where donors may or may not be given a thank you note or trinket, but the expectation is that donations are gratis.

 - Equity-based crowdfunding incentivizes funding by offering early entrance into the new venture’s equity shares.
-If the venture succeeds or ends up turning any kind of a regular profit, the creators are contractually obligated to disperse the agreed upon shares to its funding partners.
+If the venture succeeds or ends up turning any kind of a regular profit, the creators are contractually obligated to disburse the agreed upon shares to its funding partners.

 Before You Get Started